 Published on 2015-04-27

 Correct the suspension geometry on your lowered S550 with this 2015-2021 Mustang Maximum Motorsports caster camber plate kit!
 Lowering your S550 Mustang will cause the top of the front tires to "lean in" towards the center of the car, resulting in rapid and/or uneven tire wear.
 Maximum Motorsports caster camber plates provide the means to properly align your Mustang's front tires.
 Especially well-suited for lowered Mustangs, Maximum Motorsport's innovative design provides the ability to adjust the camber setting of your Mustang's front tires.
-Even a car that is lowered as much as 2.5 inches can still be aligned to factory specifications.
+Even a Mustang that is lowered as much as 2.5 inches can still be aligned to factory specifications.
 Pick up a set of Maximum Motorsports caster camber plates today!

 Hey, what's going on guys?
 Lan here with latemodelrestoration.com.
 Today, I'm going to be taking a closer look at Maximum Motorsports Caster/Camber Plates, fitting all 2015 Mustangs.
 Maximum Motorsports is a well respected, leading developer of suspension systems and performance parts.
 Established in 1992, the team at Maximum Motorsports has spent countless hours researching and developing the highest quality suspension components for your '79 to present Mustang.